nfaerber/nfaerber.github.io/README.md

 -  Cooking

 I'm an expert in:
--  I'm not there, yet ... still chasing my goals :)
+-  I'm not there, yet ...still chasing :)

-... but I know some:
+... but I sure know some:
 -  C
 -  Python
 -  R